Catalog Generation

 0.125

-Local background values are computed based on the 3-sigma-clipped mode of pixel values present in a circular annulus with an inner radius of 0.25 arcseconds and an outer radius of 0.50 arcseconds surrounding each identified source.
-This local background value is then subtracted from the raw inner and outer aperture flux values to compute the background-subtracted inner and outer aperture flux values found in the output .ecsv catalog file by the formula
+Local background values are computed based on the 3-sigma-clipped mode of pixel values present in a circular annulus with an inner radius of 0.25 arcseconds and an outer radius of 0.50 arcseconds surrounding each identified source, based upon values skyannulus_arcsec and dskyannulus_arcsec in the configuration file.
+This local background value is then subtracted from the raw inner and outer aperture flux values to compute the background-subtracted inner and outer aperture flux values found in the output ECSV catalog file by the formula

 \[f_{bgs} = f_{raw} - f_{bg} \cdot a\]